 However, it was the jeans, fragrance and underwear divisions of the Calvin Klein brand that gained mainstream success with attention-getting — and sometimes controversial — advertisements.
 A teenaged Brooke Shields purred in one of their jeans commercials that “nothing comes between her and her Calvins.”
 And the designer’s fragrances, such as Obsession and Eternity, became blockbusters.

 But the designer truly did wonders for men’s underwear — a category which lacked glamour and designer prestige and was a basic purchase by girlfriends and moms.

 Klein launched an underwear campaign in 1982, featuring Olympian pole vaulter Tom Hintnaus.
 Shot by Bruce Weber on the Greek isle of Santorini, the iconic photo showed the bronzed athlete leaning against a whitewashed chimney outdoors in nothing but a pair of white briefs.
 The ad not only appeared in magazine but was also featured on a giant billboard in Times Square.
 It heralded the first time men were viewed as sex objects in ads — women and both straight and gay men loved it — and unleashed a stampede for Calvin Klein underwear.
 He made men pay attention to what they wore when they undressed.

 5. JEAN PAUL GAULTIER

-Fast forward and now you have major beauty companies such as Cover Girl who made headlines by announcing their first Cover Boy and L’Oreal featured a male model amongst the female faces, in one of their Infallible foundation ads.
-And none other than Chanel, the most prestigious of beauty brands, recently launched a makeup line, Boy de Chanel.
+Fast forward and now you have major beauty companies such as Cover Girl, who made headlines by announcing their first Cover Boy in 2017, and L’Oréal, which featured a male model amongst the female faces, in one of their Infallible foundation ads.
+And none other than Chanel, the most prestigious of beauty brands, launched a makeup line, Boy de Chanel.